sob sob

 each week gets stranger and more surreal.
 Have i made the right choice?
 Should i have stayed and transferred schools?
 I hate feeling like maybe i have made the wrong decision as there is nothing i can do about it.
 I felt sad after having such an awesome weekend, so maybe that is tinting my opinions right now.

-Saturday was a mad day.
-Up at 5.30 to go to Hakusan with john, kim and meagan, for one last adventure in japan.
-I really wanted to climb another mountain and this seemed the VERY last chance!!
-It was a bit of a drizzley morning but we decided to be hard core and conquour the mountain before us- that we couldnt actually see because of the mist and very low cloud!
 It was a steep hour or two climb to begin, and to my great suprise i got altitude sickness.
 Not sure why as Fuji was fine.
 Alcohol, lack of sleepage, stress a combination i reckon.
 Anyways, this hindered my enjoyment slightly for the first leg of the climb, but after a lie down in a hut up the mountain i felt better and we continued.
 The flowers up the mountain were quite cool, and although it prohibited us from seeing a lot, the mist was very atmospheric.
 The view from the top was...well there wasnt a view as we literally could not see 15ft infront of us!
 But hey ho!
 I had a great time and didnt feel bad after we got down to the bottom either, which was a huge bonus.
 The feeling of climbing a mountain is quite unique!
-That evening after ridding ourselves of the muddy and soggy clothes, we went to 100 yen sushi for the last time :(
+That evening after ridding ourselves of the muddy and soggy clothes, we went to 100 yen sushi for the last time :(.jpg)

 Sunday was a day of cleaning, last tennis, seeing Mayoumi for the last time and then meeting the frisbeeers in the evening for ramen and a slideshow of photos at melissa and steven's.
 Saying goodbye to nagata san and mayoumi was sad.
 Mayoumi gave me a lovely yukatta too.
 I was very sad and close to tears.
 She has been a super person to me over the course of this year.
 Another busy and very surreal last day in fukui.